Picture of By Stephanie Shochat-Gruss

 Share this post

-Stephanie Gruss
+Stephanie Shochat-Gruss

-Stephanie Gruss with her company Expressive Arts Space is an internationally recognized therapist, coach, consultant, educator and community artist helping clients since 20 years in transition, gain clarity, find a new perspective, ease and joy through the transformative power of art engagement and balancing spaces.
+Stephanie Shochat-Gruss with her company Expressive Arts Space is an internationally recognized therapist, coach, consultant, educator and community artist helping clients since 20 years in transition, gain clarity, find a new perspective, ease and joy through the transformative power of art engagement and balancing spaces.

 Her studies include theatre design, fine arts, psychotherapy and Reiki in Canada, Europe and India.
 Her intuitive, calm and gentle presence mixed with practical creative solutions enhance the mental, emotional and physical well-being and create environments that support health, abundance, communication, and togetherness.